2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

-Animation and game design will have an African flavour that will be very popular from 2020 going on to 2021.
-App designers will be coveted because they will generate the economy for small business, and they will be in big demand.
+Animation and game design will have an African flavour that will be very popular from 2020 to 2021.
+App designers will be coveted because they will generate the economy for small businesses and be in big demand.
 Even education facilities will advertise app design and game design programs to draw in the younger generation, which will also have a ripple effect on the generations to come.

 There will be an opportunity for underprivileged communities in media in 2020.
-Totally untapped communities will be reached by modern media in 2020 and will birth a desire in the young generation who want to be part of the arts and the media mountain.
+Untapped communities will be reached by modern media in 2020 and will birth a desire in the young generation who want to be part of the arts and the media mountain.

 Arts in schools

 Art education in schools will continue.
-It will have a stronger role to play because of the need to develop creativity.
-However, some of those creative people will go overseas once they leave school, but others will stay.
+It will play a more vital role because of developing creativity.
+However, some creative people will go overseas once they leave school, but others will stay.
 A young artist is being raised overseas as part of God’s plan for SA.
-There will be an investment in artists in South Africa, but there will be a balance in that regard.
+There will be an investment in artists in South Africa, but there will be a balance.
 Specific businesses will start to invest more in arts – especially in young people and not so much in well-known artists.
 Bursaries will be available.

 A number of those who go overseas to be trained there will return as teachers.
 The return of well-skilled artists will go together with value-driven campaigns to impart good values into the arts.

-More prominent actors will stand with one foot in Christian and the other foot in secular media.
-God is doing this to impart values that are on His heart into society and communities.
+More prominent actors will stand with one foot in Christianity and the other in secular media.
+God is doing this to impart values on His heart into society and communities.
 These actors will ‘push’ new values into society.

 There will be a collaboration between painting artists in the mainstream and prophetic painters.
 They all display different arts in a soccer-field-wide space and explain what inspires them to draw people into the love of painting again.